 Terminal layout

-Bengaluru has two terminals.
-Terminal 1 is exclusively for domestic flights and is the older of the two.
-There are plans to refurbish it, but it’s not terrible as is – it just doesn’t hold a candle to Terminal 2.
-Both terminals have a straightforward layout with a main check-in concourse giving way to a series of gates, and no satellite terminals or lengthy walks to contend with.
+Terminal 2 handles all international flights, plus some domestic routes.
+Both terminals have a straightforward layout, with a main check-in concourse giving way to a series of gates – and no satellite terminals or lengthy walks to contend with.

-Terminal 2 is a stunning piece of architecture making liberal use of greenery and waterfalls which create a calming environment.
+Terminal 2 is a stunning piece of architecture that makes liberal use of greenery and waterfalls and creates a calming environment.
 It’s also relatively uncrowded.
-Staff roam the halls wearing t-shirts that say “how can I help you?”
+Staff roam the halls wearing T-shirts that say ‘How can I help you?’
 It puts many major European airports to shame.
-Check in is a breeze in the light-filled central concourse and then you’ll either head through international security and immigration or domestic security to your gates.
-Everything is clear and well-signposted.
-All international flights depart from here, plus some domestic.

 Security

-Although the security screening at Bengaluru is reasonably efficient, especially in Terminal 2, keep in mind that India does airport security with a lot more attention to detail than most other places.
+Although the security checks at Bengaluru are reasonably efficient, especially in Terminal 2, keep in mind that India does airport security with a lot more attention to detail than most other places.
 That means you’ll need to take anything even remotely electronic out of your bags, including things like chargers.
-You’ll go through a scanner or metal detector and then you’ll receive a further check with a metal detector wand and you may also be patted down and swabbed for explosives.
-It’s good to be aware of this going in and to not be in a rush.

 Destinations and airlines at BLR